hanwenzhu/dreamhoi/docs/installation.md

 ### Install OpenPose
 Follow OpenPose's [instructions](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation/0_index.md) to install [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) at some location on your system.
 Make sure that all models, including the face and hands models are downloaded (see [here](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation/1_prerequisites.md#general-tips)).
 Note that the venv and conda environment may need to be deactivated during installation.

 *OpenPose is difficult to install on headless servers without sudo rights, so it may need different environment flags during run-time, or it may need to be installed on a separate system or Docker.
-Depending on your case, you may want to modify `TODO` in `dreamhoi/TODO.py` to reflect your settings.*
+Depending on your case, you may want to modify `run_openpose` in `dreamhoi/main.py` to reflect your settings.*

 ## Questions
 Please raise any issues encountered to the respective dependencies or [to us](https://github.com/hanwenzhu/dreamhoi/issues/new).